mahajpuneet/redrust/README.md

 $ cargo build --release
 ```

-This will build the redrust library in release mode.
+This will build the RedRust library in release mode.
 You can then link against the library in your own Rust project.

 Contributing
 ------------